cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/shipping_method_attributes.rst

   .. note::

-      Shipping method icons appear on the storefront in a special block with the **Shipping methods** content type.
-Make sure to create such a block in **Design → Layouts**.
+      Shipping method icons appear on the storefront in a special **Shipping methods** block.
+You can create this block on the **Design → Layouts** page.

 * **Delivery time**—the time it takes to deliver an order.
 This info is displayed on the storefront, so that customers can decide if the delivery time meets their requirements.